gytdau/dyslexe/README.md

 Bootstrapped with Create React App, and uses [this guide](https://veerasundar.com/blog/2018/05/how-to-create-a-chrome-extension-in-react-js/) and [that guide](https://medium.com/@gilfink/building-a-chrome-extension-using-react-c5bfe45aaf36) to make things work.
 You don't have to read these, they're just for reference.

+## Styles

+Our SCSS code is in CSS modules which are automatically minifed on build so that they do not clash with the classes present in normal webpages.

 ## Building

 Whenever you make a change, you'll have to rebuild the extension so that the changes you made are compiled down into the extension.
 Run `yarn build` to generate a `build` folder.
 Then, add the `build` folder as an unpacked extension in the Chrome extensions page.
 You should see the extension on your toolbar.
 Remember to rebuild after you make changes.
 Happy experimenting!